Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector: MODEL COMPARISON

 Figure~\ref{defaultdndy} shows the variation of integrated yield for each particle as a function of $\langle \rm{N_{part}}\rangle$ compared with those obtained from the AMPT and HIJING models.
 All the models underestimate the invariant yield of $\pi^{\pm}$ and $K^{\pm}$ for most centralities, and of $p$ for all the centralities.
-AMPT-Default describes the $\bar{p}$ yield from central to mid-central collisions.
-The results for the $\bar{p}$ yield is overestimated by HIJING for most centralities while AMPT-SM underestimates the same for all centralities.
+AMPT-Default describes the $\bar{p}$ yield from central to mid central collisions.
+The results for the $\bar{p}$ yield are overestimated by HIJING for most centralities while AMPT-SM underestimates the same for all centralities.

 Figure~\ref{meanptmodel} shows the mean transverse momentum for each particle as a function of $\langle \rm{N_{part}}\rangle$ in comparison with the results obtained for the models.
-The results from AMPT-SM provide a qualitative description of the mean transverse momentum for $\pi^{\pm}, K^{-}$ from central to mid-central collisions, and $\bar{p}$ for almost all the centralities.
-The values for the $\langle p_T \rangle$ for $K^{+}$ and $p$ are best estimated by AMPT-Default from central to mid-central collisions, but are overestimated in peripheral collisions.
+The results from AMPT-SM provide a qualitative description of the mean transverse momentum for $\pi^{\pm}, K^{-}$ from central to mid central collisions, and $\bar{p}$ for almost all the centralities.
+The values for the $\langle p_T \rangle$ for $K^{+}$ and $p$ are best estimated by AMPT-Default from central to mid central collisions, but are overestimated in peripheral collisions.
 These data can provide valuable constraints on the AMPT model, particularly in explaining the trend of mean transverse momentum in peripheral collisions.